• Bread Machine

 • The tips below are designed to help no butter cookie “novices” and/or people with limited baking experience.
 Please read these tips to ensure that your cookies come out correctly.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

-• Optional – If you want an even more kid friendly cookie, you can replace 1/2 of the chocolate chips with M&Ms!
+• Optional – If you want an even more kid-friendly cookie, you can replace 1/2 of the chocolate chips with M&Ms!

 • Optional – If you want a “nuttier” cookie, you can replace 1/2 of the chocolate chips with chopped walnuts.